aadittambe/aadittambe/README.md

 This repository  work for the [Howard Center for Investigative Journalism](https://merrill.umd.edu/howard-center-for-investigative-journalism), [Capital News Service](https://cnsmaryland.org) and [NBC News](https://nbcnews.com/datagraphics).

-These samples — which include code I have written for [Howard Center for Investigative Journalism](https://merrill.umd.edu/howard-center-for-investigative-journalism), [Capital News Service](https://cnsmaryland.org) and [NBC News](https://nbcnews.com/datagraphics) — show my growth as a computational and data journalist since taking my first computer science course in January 2020.
-Since then, I have compiled code — both for data analysis and producing graphics — for the Howard Center for Investigative Journalism, Capital News Service and the data/graphics team at NBC News.
+These data analysis and graphics samples — which include code I have compiled for the [Howard Center for Investigative Journalism](https://merrill.umd.edu/howard-center-for-investigative-journalism), [Capital News Service](https://cnsmaryland.org) and [NBC News](https://nbcnews.com/datagraphics) — show my growth as a computational and data journalist, since taking my first computer science course in January 2020.
 My work demonstrates my commitment to figuring out programming concepts I may not know.

 All of the code in this repository was either written by or contributed to by me.
 Here's an overview of what's in this repository.
 - 🖥 [News products](#news-products)